Codelicious-Oda-x-DNB/codelicious-event-tasks/Nr. 6 13-02-2024/docs/README.md

 #### Step 4: Send a request to the API when user clicks "Generate"
-Copy this code snippet, and change the OPEN_API_KEY to your own.
+Copy this code snippet, and update the OPEN_API_KEY to your own.

 ```
 String OPENAI_API_KEY =